 Violation of California's Unfair Competition Law ("UCL") CAL.
-Bus. & Prof. Code §§ 17200, et seq.
+BUS. & PROF. CODE §§ 17200, et seq.

-57. Plaintiff repeats and re-alleges the allegations contained in every preceding paragraph as if fully set forth herein.
+56. Plaintiff repeats and re-alleges the allegations contained in every preceding paragraph as if fully set forth herein.

-- Plaintiff brings this claim individually and on behalf of the members of the 58. proposed Class against Defendant REV for violations of the UCL, CAL.
-BUS. & PROF. CODE §§ 17200, et seq. - 59.
-The UCL defines "unfair business competition" to include any "unlawful, unfair or fraudulent" act or practice, as well as any "unfair, deceptive, untrue or misleading" advertising.
+57. The UCL defines "unfair business competition" to include any "unlawful, unfair or fraudulent" act or practice, as well as any "unfair, deceptive, untrue or misleading" advertising.
 CAL.
+BUS.
+PROF. CODE § 17200.

-Bus.
-Prof. Code § 17200. - The UCL imposes strict liability.
-Plaintiff and members of the Class need not 60. prove that Defendant intentionally or negligently engaged in unlawful, unfair, or fraudulent business practices-but only that such practices occurred.
+58. The UCL imposes strict liability.
+Plaintiff need not prove that Defendant intentionally or negligently engaged in unlawful, unfair, or fraudulent business practices but only that such practices occurred.